marklawton/writeups/jumpbox/README.md

 ```
 ### api exploit
 ```
-Googled around and found a decent writeup on how to exploit the API port using tokens
+Googled around and found a decent writeup / video on how to exploit the API port using tokens

 https://blog.aquasec.com/privilege-escalation-kubernetes-rbac